 It's been a long time since we had a great Star Wars game, but Star Wars Jedi: Fallen Order seems to fit the bill.
 The game stars Cal Kestis: a Jedi Padawan who managed to survive the murderous Order 66 in Episode III.
 Cal can topple imperial foes with his lightsaber and an array of Force powers.
 With tight gameplay and an affable cast of supporting characters, Fallen Order is a throwback to the kind of Star Wars games we used to get: creative, inventive and fun.

 Death Stranding is undoubtedly one of the weirder games to come out in 2019.
-But it's also worth checking out, particularly if you enjoy Hideo Kojima's unique brand of unhinged futurism.
+But it's also one of the best PS4 games, particularly if you enjoy Hideo Kojima's unique brand of unhinged futurism.
 In the game, you take control of Sam Bridges, who delivers supplies to survivors in a post-apocalyptic Earth.
 The titular "Death Stranding" unleashed a race of extradimensional creatures, which raise some extremely existential questions about life, death and the nature of power in the post-apocalypse.

 The Outer Worlds

 For those who pine for the days of Fallout: New Vegas and the Mass Effect trilogy, there's The Outer Worlds.
 This first-person RPG casts you as a colonist in the Halcyon solar system, pitted against a handful of powerful corporations that will do absolutely anything to maximize profits, no matter who suffers along the way.
 With action-packed gameplay, tons of options to resolve quests non-violently, an affable cast of party members and a story that reacts profoundly to the choices you make, The Outer Worlds is one of the best games of its type in years.

 The Witcher 3: Wild Hunt